August 04, 2021 10 min read

 The farmers walk might have a humble name, but it was originally popularized by competitive strongmen.
 As a strength and conditioning exercise, this movement loads every major muscle group in the body: including the calves, lats, quads, hamstrings, glutes, arm muscles (including biceps and triceps), the upper back and traps, neck, and several other stabilizers.

 In addition to it being a great strength training exercise that hits pretty much your entire body, the farmers walk can also provide a great cardiovascular workout.
 Pair it with a couple of heavy dumbbells, and you’ll be giving it all you got before long.
 It’s also a functional exercise, meaning fewer shopping bag trips from the car to the kitchen.

-Full-body workouts expend a lot of calories since you’re using so much energy, and you need to properly resupply if you want consistent and significant development.
+However, full-body workouts expend a lot of calories since you’re using so much energy, and you need to properly resupply if you want consistent and significant development.
 While all macros are important, protein is the key.